 2. Build a technology plan

-As indicated by Figure 3, 81% of customers conducted searches online to find products or services.
-While e-commerce search results showcasing your product certainly do have their place in decision-making, the value of a knowledge base simply cannot be discounted while driving decisions.
+As indicated by Figure 3, 81% of customers searched online to find products or services.
+While e-commerce search results showcasing your product certainly have their place in decision-making, the value of a knowledge base cannot be discounted while driving decisions.

 3. Develop meaningful content